Questions to Ask a Prospective Dog Walker or Daycare Centre

 15. How many dogs are allowed to interact with each other at the same time?

 The UK licencing regulations for a Daycare Centre state that each member of staff should have no more than 10 dogs to care for.
 Personally, my advice as a trainer would be one staff member for 8 dogs.
 With regards to Dog Walking, a Dog Walker should never take out more dogs than they can safely handle and observe.
 Some local authorities have capped the number of dogs you are allowed to walk at any one time.
-In Reigate and Banstead this is currently capped at 6 but some will walk less (like I do) as this allows more individual bonding/play time with the walker and allows for individual personalities and needs to be catered for more effectively.
+In 2024, Reigate and Banstead made it an offence for a person to have more than 4 dogs under their control at any one time however, I have always done this.
+I feel 4 dogs is plenty as this allows for more individual bonding/play time with me and enables me to cater for all individual quirks, personalities and needs whilst we are out and about.

 16. How many dogs do you take in a day?